 Move the Mindset was formed in 2016, in the aftermath of a controversial Lafayette City-Parish Council meeting attended by hundreds of citizens in which an organization called Why Alfred (which later folded into Move the Mindset) brought a resolution to remove the statue from public property and relocate it to a museum or more appropriate venue.
 The Council was unable to vote on the resolution due to the discovery of a permanent injunction issued by the City in 1980 in response to a suit brought by the UDC.
 The injunction prevents the moving of the statue with rare exception.

-Since 2016, Move the Mindset has been waging a multi-faceted campaign of public education, community organizing, direct action, and legal action to remove the injunction and move the statue.
+From 2016-2021, Move the Mindset waged a multi-faceted campaign of public education, community organizing, direct action, and legal action to remove the injunction and move the statue.
 Through our organizing efforts, we have gained the support of the City-Parish President and the City Council.
-We are confident that our litigation efforts will succeed in removing the injunction.
-Ultimately, we support moving the Jim Crow Alfred Mouton statue to a museum, where it can be properly contextualized and displayed for educational purposes.
+On July 17, 2021, this goal was accomplished and the statue was removed in front of a large crowd celebrating it’s removal.

 Move the Mindset is committed to moving toward an inclusive and unified Lafayette community.
 Please make a donation to support our cause.